avinashvaidya09/redis-ssh-tunnel/README.md

-## Introduction
+### Introduction

+This is a sample application if you want to connect BTP Redis instance from localhost.
+You can use Redis for
+- Caching - For optimizing and reducing API calls
+- Redis Streams - For Event Driven Architecture

+#### Pre-requisites
+1. You have a BTP subaccount provisionsed.
+2. Redis entitlement available in your subaccount.
+3. You have cloned this repo on your local machine.

+### Local set up

-1. Build the application from your root of the project
+2. Build the application from your root of the project
 ```
-mbt build
+npm install && mbt build
 ```

 2. Deploy the application